Embedding Null Code

 PATH[alternate representation of NULL character]

-In the following example, it’s shown the use of this technique to modify an URL and access arbitrary files on a filesystem due a vulnerability on PHP script.
+The following example shows the use of this technique to modify a URL and access arbitrary files on a filesystem due a PHP script vulnerability.

 $whatever = addslashes($_REQUEST['whatever']);

 By manipulating the URL using postfix NULL bytes, one can access the UNIX password file:

 Another attacks consists of exploitating buffer overflow in ActiveX components (pdf.ocx) to allow remote code execution.

 The attack occurs when a link is requested as follows: